-- 1. Where crimes occurred institutions must disclose statistics for reported Clery Act crimes that occur: - a.
+1. Where crimes occurred - institutions must disclose statistics for reported Clery Act crimes that occur

+- a.
 On Campus (1) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and (2) Any building or property that is within or reasonably contiguous to paragraph (1) of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor). - b.
 Non-Campus (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or (2) Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution. - c.
 Public Property All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus. - d.
+On-Campus Student Housing Facility Any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.

-On-Campus Student Housing Facility A dormitory or other residential facility for students that is located on an institution's campus, as defined by the Clery Act. - 2.
-To whom the crimes were reported Under the Clery Act, a crime is "reported" when it is brought to the attention of a campus security authority, the institution's police department or campus safety office, or local law enforcement personnel by a victim, witness, other third party or even the offender.
+2. To whom the crimes were reported - Under the Clery Act, a crime is "reported" when it is brought to the attention of a campus security authority, the institution's police department or campus safety office, or local law enforcement personnel by a victim, witness, other third party, or even the offender.
 It doesn't matter whether or not the individuals involved in the crime, or reporting the crime, are associated with the institution.
 If a campus security authority receives a report, he or she must include it as a crime report.
 Therefore, statistics are based on reports of alleged criminal incidents.
 It is not necessary for the crime to have been investigated by the police or a campus security authority, nor must a finding of guilt or responsibility be made to include the reported crime in the institution's crime statistics.

-- 3. The types of crimes that were reported The Clery Act directs the disclosure of the following categories of crime statistics: - a.
-Criminal Offenses-Criminal Homicide, including Murder and Non-negligent Manslaughter, and Manslaughter by Negligence; Sexual Assault (including Rape, Fondling, Incest and Statutory Rape); Robbery; Aggravated Assault; Burglary; Motor Vehicle Theft; and Arson. - b.
-Hate Crimes-Any of the above-mentioned offenses, with the exception of Manslaughter by Negligence, and any incidents of Larceny-Theft, Simple Assault, Intimidation, or Destruction/Damage/ Vandalism of Property that were motivated by bias; - c.
-VAWA Offenses-Any incidents of Domestic Violence, Dating Violence and Stalking. - d.
-Arrests and Referrals for Disciplinary Action for Weapons-Carrying, Possessing, Etc. Law Violations, Drug Abuse Violations and Liquor Law Violations. - 4.
-The year in which the crimes were reported Statistics for all Clery Act crimes must be reported by the year in which the crime was reported.
+3. The types of crimes that were reported - The Clery Act directs the disclosure of the following categories of crime statistics:

+- a.
+Criminal Offenses-Criminal Homicide, including Murder and Non-negligent Manslaughter, and Manslaughter by Negligence; Sexual Assault (including Rape, Fondling, Incest, and Statutory Rape); Robbery; Aggravated Assault; Burglary; Motor Vehicle Theft; and Arson. - b.
+Hate Crimes-Any of the above-mentioned offenses, and any incidents of Larceny-Theft, Simple Assault, Intimidation, or Destruction/Damage/Vandalism of Property that were motivated by bias; - c.
+VAWA Offenses-Any incidents of Domestic Violence, Dating Violence, and Stalking. - d.
+Arrests and Referrals for Disciplinary Action for Weapons-Carrying, Possessing, etc. Law Violations, Drug Abuse Violations, and Liquor Law Violations.

+4. The year in which the crimes were reported - Statistics for all Clery Act crimes must be reported by the year in which the crime was reported.